Kyler Murray Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 - Murray has passed for 1,512 yards (302.4 per game) while completing 75.2% of his passes (124-for-165), with 10 touchdowns and four interceptions.

-- He has added 110 rushing yards on 30 carries with three touchdowns, averaging 22.0 yards per game.
+- He also has 110 rushing yards on 30 carries (plus three rushing touchdowns), averaging 22.0 yards per game on the ground.

-- The Cardinals, who rank fourth in the NFL in points scored, have dropped back to pass 52.2% of the time while running the football 47.8% of the time.
+- The Cardinals, who rank fourth in the NFL in points scored, have attempted a pass 52.2% of the time while running the ball 47.8% of the time.

 - Murray has thrown 28 passes in the red zone this season, 49.1% of his team's red zone plays.